schultek/zam/README.md

   - Enter new payments or exchanges
   - Have an easy overview over all your groups finances
 - ### Music 💃🏻
-  - Connect Jufa to Spotify to share your music
+  - Connect Zam to Spotify to share your music
   - Other users can now easily add new songs to the query or change the current song
 - ### Notes 📒
   - Note down everything you need for the trip